r-a-h/lattinscider.com/index.md

 ### Chicks for Sale!

-Our chick house is full of Barred Rock, Partridge Rock, and Rhode Island Blue!
+Our chick house is full of Barred Rock, Partridge Rock, and Rhode Island Blue chicks!
-Chicks are all female and lay brown eggs.
+They will all grow into brown-egg laying hens.

 ### Easter Egg Hunt Cancelled